ZiarayZ/StickMario/README.md

 NUMPAD 9        - To Set Godmode

 #### EDIT
-Bloopers do not have any movement code, buzzy beetles aren't fully implemented or drawn, Lakitu has no code.
+Bloopers do not have any movement code, Lakitu has little code.